Van T. Barfoot: Flagpole dispute

 and received support from the public (48,000 people on a Facebook page), from the American Legion, from military groups, and from many politicians, including Virginia Senators Mark Warner and Jim Webb, and White House Press Secretary Robert Gibbs.

 Because of the backlash and outrage it received, the association dropped its request on December 8, 2009, ending the controversy within one week.

-Death
+Personal life and death

+Barfoot married Norma Louise, née Davis in October 1944.
+The couple had four children, and several grandchildren and great-grandchildren.
+Norma Barfoot died in 1992.

-Barfoot suffered a skull fracture and bleeding in the brain from a fall in front of his home, and died two days later on March 2, 2012, at the age of 92.
+Barfoot suffered a skull fracture and bleeding in the brain due to a bad fall in front of his home, and died two days later on March 2, 2012, at the age of 92.

 Honors

 On October 9, 2009, the portion of Mississippi Highway 16 which runs from Carthage through his hometown of Edinburg to the border between Leake and Neshoba counties was named the Van T. Barfoot Medal of Honor Highway.
 A building at Richmond Veterans Administration Medical Center in Richmond, Virginia, also carries his name.
 In May 2022, The Naming Commission recommended that Fort Pickett in Blackstone, Virginia be renamed Fort Barfoot, as part of a larger program of renaming installations named for Confederate Army leaders.
+The change was made official on March 24, 2023.